boschresearch/amira_blender_rendering/docs/contributing.rst

 For additional information about how to contribute and the legal requirements,
 please refer to the CONTRIBUTING.md notice file located at the root directory of the project repo.

+**NOTE** : According to AMIRA Blender Rendering license clause, your contribution must be licensed as Apache-2.0.

 Submitting Issues
 -----------------